(why you should use a liner, and how to care for them)

 - Silk/Cotton Blend Liners are very light and compact, and are great for the same uses as pure silk liners.
 Their less-shiny surface makes them more suitable for active sleepers who might get tangled in a pure silk liner.

-- Coolmax Liners wick moisture well and dry quickly – ideal for hot, humid environments.
-They’re also really stretchy – so if you’ve ever felt constricted in a liner, this is the model to go for.
+- Coolmax® Liners wick moisture well and dry quickly – ideal for hot, humid environments.
+They’re also really stretchy – so if you’ve ever felt constricted in a liner, this is the liner to go for.
 Available in both a mummy shape and a rectangular Traveller version with a pillow slip, in both untreated and Insect Shield-treated versions.

 - Thermolite Liners add warmth – perfect if your sleeping bag doesn’t bring the promised performance, or if you’re trying to add a season to your existing bag.
 Check out the blog post, and if you are looking for the maximum warmth possible, make sure you read up on the Thermolite® Reactor Fleece Liner here: Warm, light, compact and versatile – the new Thermolite® Reactor Fleece Liner You can even use a Reactor as a stand-alone summer ‘sleeping bag’, although you’ll need a bag cover of some kind to prevent heat loss due to moving air.

 How to care for your liner: This is the easy part.
 All of our liners are machine washable using standard laundry detergent.
 If you’re using a top-loader machine, it’s worth putting the liner in a pillowcase to stop the drawcord getting tangled in the impeller (the spiral plastic device at the center of the drum).
 Just make sure to keep fabric softeners away from your liner – the softener will reduce the wicking performance.
 Air-drying is best, there’s no need to put a liner in a dryer.